Growing your business

 Heard about HMRC’s Making Tax Digital (MTD) legislation, and wondering if it’s something your clients need to comply with?
 Find out what you need to do and whether your clients are exempt in our summary of HMRC’s guidance.

-HMRC’s initial guidance for MTD was first released in 2019, to give businesses a clearer understanding of how to file their VAT returns online.
+HMRC’s initial guidance for MTD for VAT was first released in 2019, to give businesses a clearer understanding of how to file their VAT returns online.

-If you are insolvent If your client's business has filed for insolvency, or has an ongoing procedure in place, they could be deemed exempt from having to file a MTD VAT return.
+If your client's business has filed for insolvency, or has an ongoing procedure in place, they could be deemed exempt from having to file a MTD return.

 If you are unable to file on religious grounds Your clients may be exempt from filing an MTD VAT return if their business does not keep digital records for religious reasons, even if their accounts are handled by someone outside of your organisation who is able to do so.